Farewell: My Prayer for You

 09 May.
 2017

-“Teaching here is a sacred and spiritual endeavour,” said President Richards, who taught for 15 years at the College before serving as its president.
+“Teaching here is a sacred and spiritual endeavor,” said President Richards, who taught for 15 years at the College before serving as its president.
 He reinforced how important it was for faculty to help students strengthen their testimonies as they learned secular principles.

 President Richards also presented the following four tips that would help students make the most of their time at LDS Business College.